 Strep throat, ear infection, pneumonia

 Other signs of a cold are coughing, sneezing, nasal congestion, headache, muscle ache, chills, sore throat, hoarseness, watery eyes, tiredness and lack of appetite.
 The cough that accompanies a cold is usually intermittent (it comes and goes) and dry.

-Don’t miss out on sales and special promotions.
+Don’t miss out on FREE samples and Promotions.